samocooper/numpy_image/README.md

 # numpy_image

-This is a module for diplaying numpy matrices as widgets on a kivy canvas.
+This is a module for displaying numpy matrices as widgets on a kivy canvas.

 Cython code is used for essential speedup.
 Run